-Our remaining 2020 applicant interviews will now be conducted online.
-Read more about our online and phone interviews
+Our remaining 2020/21 applicant interviews will now be conducted online.
+Read more about our online interviews.

 If your application has been successful, you'll be invited to an interview through the Applicant Portal.
-Interviews can be held in-person (at Falmouth, during an Open Day or at a regional event), over the phone or online.
-Read more about different ways of attending interviews.
+This year, all interviews will be held online.

 These sessions offer us a chance to get to know you, see your work and find out about your interests.
 They also give you the opportunity to get to know us, find out more about the course, get a sense of what it's really like to study at Falmouth and meet staff and students from your department.

 When you're invited to an interview at Falmouth you can be interviewed either individually or in a small group.
 There'll be at least one member of staff there.

 Depending on the course that you're applying for, the session will also include a welcome talk from the course team, a tour of the department, facilities and the campus.
 You'll have the opportunity to meet staff and students from the course you're applying for and ask any questions you have.